microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 # Exercises for Managing and Optimizing Azure SQL Managed Instance

-This is a pre-production version of exercises to manage and optimize Azure SQL Managed Instance.
+This is a set of exercises to manage and optimize Azure SQL Managed Instance.
 Exercises in this Module are dependent on exercises in Module 5 but are independent of other modules in this workshop.

+In this exercise you will learn new skills unique to Azure while using your existing skills with SQL Server.
+You will go through a set of exercises to:

+- Explore the Azure SQL Managed Instance deployment
+- Test transaction log I/O performance
+- Look at SQL Server compatibility
+- Create a SQL Agent Job
+- Explore built-in HADR with Azure SQL Managed Instance

 ## Prerequisites